-Defoe House is an ‘east-west’ or ‘front to back’ block which means that it runs from east to west and the flats in them go the whole depth of the block from the front to the back (so residents look out of their windows north and south).
+Defoe House is an ‘east-west’ or ‘front to back’ block which means that it runs from east to west and the flats go through the whole depth of the block with living rooms at the front (facing south) and the bedrooms at the back (facing north).

-There are 4 very similar terrace blocks: Andrewes House and Speed House which face each other over the lake; and Thomas More House and Defoe House, which face each other over Thomas More Gardens.
+Defoe House is one of four very similar terrace blocks: Andrewes House and Speed House which face each other over Speed Gardens and the lake; and Thomas More House and Defoe House, which face each other over Thomas More Gardens.
 However, although many of the same flat types make up most of the flats in each house, there are many differences – most markedly in the nature of the ‘garden’ of sub-podium flats which are very different in each block.

-In Defoe House there are 178 flats and maisonettes (numbered 1 – 178) of which 24 are roof-top penthouses.
-Living rooms have a view of the garden or the lake and bedrooms look out over the garden square between John Trundle Court and Bryer Court at one end or Shakespeare Tower at the other.
-There are some flats below podium level which have a view over Thomas More Garden, but no direct access.
+Defoe House contains 178 flats and maisonettes (numbered 1 – 178) of which 24 are roof-top penthouses.
+Living rooms have a view of the garden or the lake and bedrooms look out over Beech Gardens or Shakespeare Tower at the other.
+There are some flats below podium level which have a view over Thomas More Gardens, but no direct access.

-There are entrance doors at podium level on Defoe Place for each staircase.
-There is also access from Beech Street via the underground car park which is most convenient when coming back from Waitrose which is at the street level.
+For each staircase there are glazed entrance doors at podium level on Defoe Place and in the underground car park at street level.
 Staircase No. 1 nearest Lauderdale Tower also gives access at 01 level to Lauderdale Place.
-There are stairs to some of the garden flats by separate entrances between the pillars on the podium.
+Some of the garden flats can be reached by separate stairs between the pillars on the podium.

 Lifts and staircases

-Since each flat takes up the depth of the building, there is no central corridor.
-Instead, there are separate staircases with lifts every two flats along the block.
-Each staircase serves two flats on each floor.
+The building is divided into 12 bays between giant columns.
+Each bay has a staircase and lift, which serve two flats on each floor.
 There are 12 staircases numbered 1 to 12.
 Staircase 1 uniquely opens at street level (01) and has a security camera.